-- A. That a legitimate, identifiable public purpose is served by the required dedication or payment of a fee; - B. That the City of Fruita is acting within its power to provide the facilities or services for which the fee or dedication is required, either directly or through such dedication/impact fee process, for the benefit of the residents of the community; - C. That, but for the proposed development or improvement or the proposed development or improvement in conjunction with other developments, actual or proposed, the city would not currently be considering providing or expanding either the services or facilities in question (i.e. existing facilities and services are adequate to service the existing population); - D. That the proposed development or improvement, and the projected use of facilities and services generated by such development or improvement, is a contributing cause to the need for new or expanded facilities or services; - E. That the City of Fruita would be legally justified in declining to approve the proposed development or improvement unless the dedication or impact fee was imposed because of the negative effect of the proposed development or improvement, on either existing private property or the city's or another local government's facilities or services; - F. That the City of Fruita, acting within its lawful authority, requires all owners or developers similarly situated to provide similar, in both quantity and quality, or roughly similar dedications, or to pay the same or roughly the same fees; - G. That the dedication or impact fee will serve the proposed development or improvement directly, provided, however, the fact that certain services or facilities of a general nature which provide a general benefit to all residents of the community including residents of the proposed development shall not constitute a valid ground for failing to impose a dedication or fee requirement; and
+- A. That a legitimate, identifiable public purpose is served by the required dedication or payment of a fee; - B. That the City of Fruita is acting within its power to provide the facilities or services for which the fee or dedication is required, either directly or through such dedication/impact fee process, for the benefit of the residents of thecommunity; - C. That, but for the proposed development or improvement or the proposed development or improvement in conjunction with other developments, actual or proposed, the city would not currently be considering providing or expanding either the services or facilities in question (i.e. existing facilities and services are adequate to service the existing population); - D. That the proposed development or improvement, and the projected use of facilities and Chapter 17.47, Public Dedications and Impact Fees Page 2 of 21 services generated by such development or improvement, is a contributing cause to the need for new or expanded facilities or services;

-H. That the dedication or impact fee is required to and does address needs for capital facilities brought about by the proposed development or improvement which needs are not addressed by any other requirement of this Title.
+- E. That the City of Fruita would be legally justified in declining to approve the proposed development or improvement unless the dedication or impact fee was imposed because of the negative effect of the proposed development or improvement, on either existing private property or the city's or another local government's facilities orservices; - F. That the City of Fruita, acting within its lawful authority, requires all owners or developers similarly situated to provide similar, in both quantity and quality, orroughly similar dedications, or to pay the same or roughly the samefees; - G. That the dedication or impact fee will serve the proposed development or improvement directly, provided, however, the fact that certain services or facilities of a general nature which provide a general benefit to all residents of the community including residents of the proposed development shall not constitute a valid ground for failing to impose a dedication or fee requirement; and - H. That the dedication or impact fee is required to and does address needs for capital facilities brought about by the proposed development or improvement which needs are not addressed by any other requirement of this Title.

-17.19.040 ALTERNATIVE METHODS FOR DETERMINING THE EXTENT OFDEDICATION OR IMPACT FEE REQUIREMENTS.
+17.47.40 ALTERNATIVE METHODS FOR DETERMINING THE EXTENT OF DEDICATION OR IMPACT FEE REOUIREMENTS.

 Upon a determination by the City Council pursuant to the provisions of this Chapter that payment of an impact fee or a dedication of land may lawfully be required, the extent of such fee or dedication shall be determined using whichever of the following methods is selected by the owner/developer.